Loading

 • Bloomsbury Applied Visual Arts: Updated editions will be made available annually.
 Bloomsbury Applied Visual Arts is sold on a perpetual access basis, in which case each year’s update can be purchased separately by your institution.

-• Bloomsbury International Encyclopedia of Surrealism: Bloomsbury International Encyclopedia of Surrealism will be updated with new and exclusive Bibliographic Guides written by the Encyclopedia's Editors up until 2023, after which the collection will be complete.
+• Bloomsbury International Encyclopedia of Surrealism: Bloomsbury International Encyclopedia of Surrealism will be periodically updated with new and exclusive Bibliographic Guides written by the Encyclopedia's Editors

 • Bloomsbury Art Markets: Bloomsbury Art Markets will be updated with new and exclusive articles annually in 2024 and 2025, after which the collection will be complete.